-Now that you have an idea about the basics of oil patterns and their use, let’s talk about the different types of patterns you can come across.
+Now that you have an idea about the basics of oil patterns and their use, let’s talk about the different types of patterns you can come across at bowling alleys.

 While the exact number of patterns is hard to track down due to variations in the patterns based on brand and the level of bowler’s skill, here are two popular companies/associations that provide oil patterns.

 The PBA (Professional Bowling Association) has adopted 16 patterns in total for their tours and changes up the lanes by using either their Animal or Legend series.